-Obviously, the concept of private marketplaces isn’t new, we know that much — it’s been around since 2011 and has gained popularity, until the rise of programmatic ad buying that is.
-More premium brands are switching to programmatic ad buying and publishers lagging behind the trend are missing out better direct channel diversification and higher revenues.
+As result, premium brands started switching to programmatic ad buying and publishers lagging behind the trend felt like they were missing out on better direct channel diversification and higher revenues.

 So what is a private marketplace (PMP)?